 Our favourite was the Amok Draumr 3.0 with bug net.
 So neat, small and easy to put up.
 It’s got two BIG advantages.
 You can sleep flat rather than bent in the middle, and if you pull two straps, it instantly converts into a comfortable hanging chair.
 It has a removable zip-closure mosquito net that sits well above your head.
 A camping mat needs to be slipped into the special sleeve, which keeps the hammock flat and provides insulation.

 For a cheaper option, the Hammockbliss Sky Bed with bug net isn’t bad either.
-We’re also excited to be testing the Lawson Blue Ridge soon – affordable and you can use it on the ground as well as in the trees.

 There are plenty of other hammock bivvies to consider if you don’t mind the slumpy slumber – and they start from around £20, so a huge saving.
 We haven’t tried any of these (although we have slept in an ultralight and strong Ticket to the Moon hammock with a regular mosquito net over the top, and it just about worked).
 For ultimate bug-freeness, TTTM also sell a 360-degree mosquito net that fits around the hammock properly.
 We tested one of those and the difference was worth it, though there was an issue with the tightening toggles and it is slumpy.

 For an ordinary hammock, get yourself a Klymit hammock pad…they make all the difference.
 The extra side bits keep the fabric from engulfing you and the insulation keeps your back and bum warm.

 There are also Tentsile tents, which need three trees to keep them taut.
 They look great (though not a cheap option).
 We haven’t been able to try them out yet, so can’t recommend at the moment.
 Our concern would be that they’re not so discreet and quick to set up.

 If you can’t get flat sleep in the trees, then choose a good ground bivi tent…read on.